Skip navigation

 Can I take my bike on trains to/from Cambridge?

-In general, yes.
+In general, yes, and in general for free.
 But there are restrictions, especially at peak times.
 On London trains, put your bike in the doorway.
-On Cross Country trains from Peterborough and beyond you have to reserve space in advance.
-For more details see our information for visitors page.
+On Cross Country trains from Peterborough and beyond you are strongly advised to reserve space in advance.
+For more details see our page about bikes on public transport.

 Do you have a cycle route map for Cambridge?